Throvn/desktop.js-starter/README.md

 Observes the `source/` directory for changes and rebundles the output.
 The rebundled changes are then loaded and displayed.

+---

 ```shell
 djs bundle
 ```

+Needs to be started in teh project root.
+Currently works only on macOS.
+Bundles the code together with the engine into an app bundle.
+The app bundle will be created inside of project root.